Investing in Energy Efficiency Furnace Technnology

 Investing in Energy Efficiency Furnace Technology

 It has been a very cold winter in St. Louis so far this year.
 For a lot of residents, this fact became even more apparent in January as the heating bills from December began to appear in the mailbox.
-With furnaces working overtime to keep up with unusually cold weather, now is the perfect time to discuss high efficiency furnaces.
+With furnaces working overtime to keep up with unusually cold weather, now is the perfect time to discuss high-efficiency furnaces.
 There is no need to spend the rest of the winter paying top dollar for energy when you could be saving money now and in the future.

 Energy Efficient Furnaces

 If you are still heating your home with a furnace from the 1990s or beyond, then you will be amazed to see just how far the technology has come.
-Today’s gas furnaces are especially designed to offer efficient performance that uses less energy and reduces your utility bills.
+Today’s gas furnaces are specially designed to offer efficient performance that uses less energy and reduces your utility bills.
 Furnaces are rated according to how efficiently they are able to turn gas into heat.
 This is called the annual fuel-utilization-efficiency (AFUE) rating.
-You should be looking for higher AFUE numbers, which means that the furnace can quickly convert gas and will produce less emissions.
+You should be looking for higher AFUE numbers, which means that the furnace can quickly convert gas and will produce fewer emissions.

 Want to know just how far furnaces have come?
-In the 1970s, most furnaces offered a AFUE rating of around 65%.
+In the 1970s, most furnaces offered an AFUE rating of around 65%.
 Today, that number isn’t even legal.
 The minimum rating that is allowed by law is 78% and newer models offer 97%.
 You can imagine how that level of efficiency translates into utility bills.

 - Tax credits.
-The government actually wants you to make an environmentally friendly choice when it comes to heating your home, so they offer tax credits as an incentive.
+The government actually wants you to make an environmentally-friendly choice when it comes to heating your home, so they offer tax credits as an incentive.
 The amount you will be credited depends on the type of improvements you make and what equipment you purchase.

 - Lower utility bills.
-While a high efficiency furnace may cost you more upfront, the extra cost essentially pays for itself in the form of lower utility bills each month.
+While a high-efficiency furnace may cost you more upfront, the extra cost essentially pays for itself in the form of lower utility bills each month.
 In fact, a reputable contractor will be able to calculate the yearly cost of operating different furnaces in your home.
-These calculations take into account the climate in St. Louis, whether the rest of your home is energy efficient and local utility rates.
+These calculations take into account the climate in St. Louis, whether the rest of your home is energy efficient, and local utility rates.
 Be sure to request this information so that you can make an informed decision and choose the best furnace for your budget.